-- an international level crude oil of Mosul and Kirkuk (Light Kirkuk oil) to the SE Mediterranean; and, finally, - v) end up in the Eastern Mediterranean, through the Suez Canal, the transport routes for oil from the Persian Gulf to the Western markets. - (2) The airspace between Cape A. Andreas and Laodikeia (Syria), having a width of 100 km, can be fully controlled by the air forces based on Cyprus.
+- (iv) will end up the important pipeline of Mosul (Iraq)-Haifa (Israel) when Iraq will be politically stabilised, as conceived by the US to serve the British-American interests; this pipeline will transport the cheapest and qualitatively best at an international level crude oil of Mosul and Kirkuk (Light Kirkuk oil) to the SE Mediterranean; and, finally, - (v) end up in the Eastern Mediterranean, through the Suez Canal, the transport routes for oil from the Persian Gulf to the Western markets.

+(2) The airspace between Cape A. Andreas and Laodikeia (Syria), having a width of 100 km, can be fully controlled by the air forces based on Cyprus.
 These, in a scenario of threat for Israel, could co-operate defence-wise with Damascus.
 This would also be the case for the Syrian airforce, if it co-operated with Nicosia.